greglook/vault/doc/indexing.md

 Since index state is not intended to be durable, it can be destroyed and rebuilt at any time from the source blob data.

-## Architecture
+## Index Definition

-An index is defined by a _record schema_ and a _projection function_ which
+An index is defined by three properties:
+- A _record schema_ which specifies the properties being indexed.
-transforms a blob into a sequence of records to store in the index.
+- A _projection function_ which transforms a blob into a sequence of records.
+- A set of _query types_ which give the attributes used to search the index.

 Blobs may map to zero records, indicating that the blob is not relevant to the index.
 Alternately, a single blob can map to many records, as in the case of datoms from an entity update blob.

 Each index is then implemented by an underlying _search engine_ which handles the record storage and querying.
-For example, a 'brute force' engine could be implemented with a backing blob store and the projection function.
+For example, a brute-force engine could be implemented with a backing blob store and the projection function.
 To answer a query, the entire blob store would be enumerated, each blob transformed into records, and the records matched against the given pattern.